 We will be considered to have terminated our partnership for federal income tax purposes if there is a sale or exchange of 50% or more of the total interests in our capital and profits within a 12-month period.
 Our termination would, among other things, result in the closing of our taxable year for all unitholders and could result in a deferral of depreciation deductions allowable in computing our taxable income.
-Please read "Material Tax Consequences - Disposition of Common Units - Constructive Termination" for a discussion of the consequences of our termination for federal income tax purposes.
+Please read "Material Tax Consequences - Disposition of Units - Constructive Termination" for a discussion of the consequences of our termination for federal income tax purposes.

-As a result of investing in our common units, unitholders will likely be subject to state and local taxes and return filing requirements in jurisdictions where they do not live.
+As a result of investing in our common units, you will likely be subject to state and local taxes and return filing requirements in jurisdictions where you do not live.

-In addition to federal income taxes, unitholders will likely be subject to other taxes such as state and local income taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property.
-Unitholders will likely be required to file state, local and foreign income tax returns and pay state, local and foreign income taxes in some or all of the various jurisdictions in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
-We own property or conduct business in Texas, Oklahoma, Louisiana, New Mexico, Arkansas, Mississispipi and Alabama impose an income tax, generally.
-Texas does not impose a state income tax on individuals, but does impose a franchise tax on limited liability companies and corporations in certain circumstances.
-Texas does not impose a franchise tax on partnerships at this time.
+In addition to federal income taxes, you will likely be subject to other taxes such as state and local income taxes, unincorporated business taxes and estate, inheritance or intangible taxes that are imposed by the various jurisdictions in which we do business or own property.
+You will likely be required to file state, local and foreign income tax returns and pay state, local and foreign income taxes in some or all of the various jurisdictions in which we do business or own property and may be subject to penalties for failure to comply with those requirements.
+We own property or conduct business in Texas, Oklahoma, Louisiana, New Mexico, Arkansas, Mississippi and Alabama.
+Oklahoma, Louisiana, New Mexico, Arkansas, Mississippi and Alabama impose an income tax, generally.
+Each of these states, other than Texas, currently imposes a personal income tax.
 We may do business or own property in other states or foreign countries in the future.
 It is the responsibility of each unitholder to file all federal, state, local, and foreign tax returns.
-Our counsel has not rendered an opinion on the state, local, or foreign tax consequences of owning our common units.
+Our counsel has not rendered an opinion on the state, local, or foreign tax consequences of owning our units.